keboola/developers-docs/cli/templates/tests/index.md

 (project id, host, and main branch id) or the template instance (instance id).
 For these values the template test command supports placeholders in the directory:

-- `__PROJECT_ID__` is replaced by a current project id during the test run
+- `__PROJECT_ID__` is replaced by a current project id during the test run.
-- `__STORAGE_API_HOST__` is replaced by a current Keboola stack host of the project during the test run
+- `__STORAGE_API_HOST__` is replaced by a current Keboola stack host of the project during the test run.
-- `__MAIN_BRANCH_ID__` is replaced by a current main branch id of the project during the test run
+- `__MAIN_BRANCH_ID__` is replaced by a current main branch id of the project during the test run.

 Then you can use wildcards for comparison of dynamic values:

-- `%e`: Represents a directory separator, for example `/` on Linux.
+- `%e`: Represents a directory separator, for example, `/` on Linux.
 - `%s`: One or more of anything (character or white space) except the end-of-line character.
 - `%S`: Zero or more of anything (character or white space) except the end-of-line character.
 - `%a`: One or more of anything (character or white space) including the end-of-line character.
 - `%A`: Zero or more of anything (character or white space) including the end-of-line character.
 - `%w`: Zero or more white space characters.
-- `%i`: A signed integer value, for example +3142, -3142.
+- `%i`: A signed integer value, for example, +3142, -3142.
-- `%d`: An unsigned integer value, for example 123456.
+- `%d`: An unsigned integer value, for example, 123456.
 - `%x`: One or more hexadecimal character.
-That is, characters in the range 0-9, a-f, A-F.
+That is, characters in the range 0-9, a-f, and A-F.
-- `%f`: A floating point number, for example: 3.142, -3.142, 3.142E-10, 3.142e+10.
+- `%f`: A floating point number, for example, 3.142, -3.142, 3.142E-10, 3.142e+10.
 - `%c`: A single character of any sort.
 - `%%`: A literal percent character: %.